django-cms/django-cms/docs/extending_cms/custom_plugins.rst

 CMSGalleryPlugin can be even further customized:

 Because CMSPluginBase extends ModelAdmin from django.contrib.admin you can use all the things you are used to with normal admin classes.
-You can defined inlines, the form, the form template etc.
+You can define inlines, the form, the form template etc.

 Note: If you want to overwrite the form be sure to extend from ``admin/cms/page/plugin_change_form.html`` to have an unified look across the plugins and to have the preview functionality automatically installed.